Skip Navigation

 OUTCOME MEASURES:

-• Number of maternal and child health champions, supporters, and leaders developed and mobilized through the paid leave policy advocacy and implementation efforts, creating a pipeline of change agents for advancing family-friendly policies and practices.
+• Number of maternal and child health champions, supporters, and leaders developed and mobilized through the paid leave policy support and implementation efforts, creating a pipeline of change agents for advancing family-friendly policies and practices.
 (Assesses the capacity building and leadership development outcomes of the strategy)

 Quadrant 4: